grahamedgecombe/pgzstd/README.markdown

 used to compress the data, may also be provided.

 `zstd_length` returns the decompressed length of the provided Zstandard frame.
+If `ZSTD_getFrameContentSize()` is available it returns `NULL` if the length is unknown.
+If unavailable, it isn't possible to distinguish the error, unknown decompressed length and zero decompressed length cases.

 ## Example